Introduction

 Config Amazon s3

-dokku support store media files in local disk, you can check Dokku Persistent Storage for more detail
+Unlike Heroku, Dokku also support store media files on local disk, you can check Dokku Persistent Storage for more detail

 Get started with Amazon S3